tannerdolby/react-string-table/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # React String Table
 I created this string variation table [previously](https://github.com/tannercd/stringtable-web) with only HTML, CSS and Vanilla JavaScript.
 Now this repository holds the converted React project.
-I was enjoying learning the fundamentals on [freeCodeCamp](https://freeCodeCamp.org) so I thought why not practice my React skills by converting a previous project entirely to React.
+I enjoyed learning the fundamentals of React on [freeCodeCamp](https://freeCodeCamp.org), so I thought why not practice my React skills by converting a previous project entirely to React!
+I also became familiar with deploying my production build React App to Netlify.

 ## Getting Started
 View the React string table app in action at: **https://reactstrtable.netlify.app**